Go back to home page of Unsolicited Advice from Tiffany B. Brown

 You also get to choose your allocation when you directly own shares.
 If you don't want to own shares of Tesla or Chevron, you don't have to buy them.
 With an index fund, you may have exposure to both of those companies.

-And finally, index funds typically have end-of-year distributions.
-These distributions increase your income, and may increase your tax bill.
+If your index fund is a mutual fund, you may also receive year-end capital gains And finally, index funds typically have end-of-year distributions.
+These distributions may increase your income, and your tax bill.
 Direct ownership means that you have control over whether and when to realize a gain or loss.
-You can even manage if and when you receive dividends.
+You can manage if and when you receive dividends.
 There are fewer surprises.
+Exchange-traded funds, on the other hand, generally do not create capital gains distributions.
+They're more tax-efficient.
+If you hold your mutual fund in a non-taxable account such as an IRA or 401(k), this is not really a concern.
+(Read Mutual funds vs ETFs for more.)

 Which should you choose?